Irish judge rejects demand for probe into Facebook cooperation with NSA

 High Court Justice Gerard Hogan, who has jurisdiction because Facebook’s European headquarters are based in Dublin, upheld an earlier decision by the country’s data protection commissioner to refuse to investigate.

-Ahead of the hearing, the campaign group europe-v-facebook indicated it planned to appeal any such decision.
-(Reporting by Sarah O‘Connor; Writing by Conor Humphries; Editing by Pravin Char)
+Ahead of the hearing, the campaign group Europe-v-Facebook indicated it planned to appeal any such decision.

+Reporting by Sarah O'Connor; Writing by Conor Humphries; Editing by Pravin Char